pactus-project/pactus.org/website/_posts/2023-03-31-what-is-testnet.md

 While using the network, running a node or testing the Pactus-GUI in Testnet period, you are contributing to the community to find improvement potentials, that’s why there are more advantages contemplated for the Testnet users;
 Soon our Mainnet will be launched and also Pactus network will be announced and listed in well-known exchanges.
-As an early contributor, you will have the advantage of getting some extra initial tokens at the beginning of Mainnet launch.
+As an early contributor, you will have the advantage of getting some extra initial coins at the beginning of Mainnet launch.
 So that you can use it to run a validator node and earn more from staking your assets.
 This airdrop is considered for every individual who installs Pactus-GUI and starts a node in Testnet.